bap14/cl-devenv-docker/docs/globalServicesSetup.md

          shared
       1. Under `Network` (Optional):
          1. Adjust the Docker subnet
+   1. (MacOS) Under `Experimental Features` tab:
+      1. Ensure `Use the new Virtualization framework` is enabled
+      1. Ensure `Enable VirtioFS accelerated directory sharing` is enabled
    1. Click `Apply & Restart` to apply your changes

 ### Alternatives